On the theory of $q$-characters for quantum affine superalgebras of type $A$

 \subsection{Frenkel--Mukhin-type algorithm for $q$-characters}

-We are ready to propose a super analogue of Frenkel--Mukhin algorithm \cite[Section 5.5]{FM} to compute the $q$-character of simple modules in $\mathcal{F}(\epsilon)$.
-Since the flow of the algorithm is the same as non-super cases, we refer the reader to the original paper for the precise description and here we focus on the new rule on the `expansion in the $M$-th direction' which comes from the representation theory of $\mathcal{U}(01)$ (Appendix \ref{sec:GQG-RT-rank1}).
+We are ready to propose a super analogue of Frenkel--Mukhin algorithm to compute the $q$-character of simple modules in $\mathcal{F}(\epsilon)$.
+Since the flow of the algorithm is the same as non-super cases, we refer the reader to the original paper \cite[Section 5.5]{FM} for the detailed description and focus on the new rule on the `expansion in the $M$-th direction' that comes from the representation theory of $\mathcal{U}(01)$ (Appendix \ref{sec:GQG-RT-rank1}).